jeertmans/jeertmans.github.io/_tabs/about.md

 I work within COmmunication SYstems (COSY) group and my research topic is _Differentiable Ray Tracing for Telecommunications_.

-Beside my academical research, I really like to develop open source softwares.
+Beside my academical research, I really like to develop open source software.
 While most of my projects stay under the radar, some received more attention, such as [ADE Scheduler](https://github.com/ADE-Scheduler/ADE-Scheduler), a scheduling tool used by thousands of people at my university.

-On this blog, you will find posts on topcis related to my research, but also on side projects or things that I think are work talking about.
+On this blog, you will find posts on topics related to my research, but also on side projects or things that I think are work talking about.

 If you have any question, do not hesitate to reach me!